 Offers Related to Your Crowdfunder Project

-Make large donations if you pay them a percentage of your funds raised.
+Offer to make large donations if you pay them a percentage of your funds raised.

 Phishing

-Impersonate Crowdfunder staff or donors to gain your trust.
+Pose as Crowdfunder staff or donors to gain your trust.

 Catfishing